Daily Scrum

 Daily Scrum is not a report to a management

-It is imperative to understand that scrum is not a reporting mechanism to a company or team management.
-This is a kind of promise to all participants, which removes the stress factor and allows them to be honest with themselves and colleagues.
-Therefore, in no case should a scrum meeting be turned into a report to the leadership.
-More often than not, the boss is best not to take part in the scrum meeting.
+It is crucial to understand that Scrum is not a reporting mechanism to the company or team management.
+Rather, it serves as a commitment among all participants, reducing stress and fostering honesty with oneself and colleagues.
+Therefore, under no circumstances should a Scrum meeting be transformed into a report to leadership.
+Often, it is best if the boss does not participate in the Scrum meeting.

 No criticism or value judgments